AnnaVitali/multi_platform_programming_exam/report.md

 The `.h` files provide an overview of the methods and structures used by the library.

-Three main structures were employed:
+Specifically, three main structures were employed:

 - **`Point`**: represents a point in the Cartesian plane with `x` and `y` coordinates.
 - **`InertiaMoments`**: represents the moments of inertia calculated for a specific geometry, consisting of three values: `i`, `j`, and `ij`.